-Picture a scenario where a national government agency steals your legal management software to illegally traffic everything from weapons to class-A drugs.
+Picture a scenario where a national government agency steals your legal management software to illegally traffic weapons and class-A drugs.

 This is exactly what happened to the software development company Inslaw in 1986 in a scandal that has become known as the Inslaw affair.